Biography

 What motivates me

-I am deeply motivated by the opportunity to contribute to translational medicine through practical innovations that can deliver immediate, real-world impact.
-In recent decades, we’ve witnessed remarkable advances in many areas of science, particularly in the development of highly sensitive and specific assays for detecting biomolecules in bodily fluids as well as the signal transducer modalities.
-While scientific innovations continue to advance rapidly, translating these breakthroughs into accessible, real-world applications remains a significant challenge.
-Through my research, I aim to extend the reach and utility of cutting-edge diagnostic technologies—bridging the gap between scientific innovation and everyday accessibility.
-Currently, I am building a fully automated single-molecule detection system that expands upon my previous work on LOCA-PRAM—a deep learning–enabled, image-based diagnostic method capable of single molecule, digital-resolution biomolecule detection.
-This effort is driven by the goal of democratizing diagnostics and making early disease and cancer detection possible and accessible to all communities.
+I am deeply motivated by the opportunity to contribute to translational medicine through practical innovations that deliver immediate real world impact.
+Over the past decades, we have seen remarkable progress in highly sensitive and specific assays for detecting biomolecules in bodily fluids, along with major advances in signal transduction methods.
+However, turning these breakthroughs into accessible tools for everyday use remains a significant challenge.
+Through my research, I aim to bridge that gap by extending the reach of cutting edge diagnostic technologies beyond the lab and into real world settings.
+I am currently building a fully automated single molecule detection system that expands on my previous work in LOCA PRAM, a deep learning enabled, image based diagnostic method that supports digital resolution biomolecule detection.
+This work is driven by the goal of decentralizing diagnostics and making early disease and cancer detection more accessible across all communities.

 Outside of laboratory